mothenjoyer69/thinkmoth-expresscard/README.md

 # ThinkMoth Expresscard to NVMe
 An ExpressCard to NVMe adapter, except this one actually ships!

-Its also entirely open source from the start, and features both M.2 2242 *and* M.2 2230 support, as well as an SD card slot to let you boot from the SSD on older systems.
+The ThinkMoth is a low cost, open source adapter for using an M.2 2230/2242 NVMe SSD in an ExpressCard34/54 socket.
+It features a microSD card holder to let older machines boot from the SSD, and status LEDs for SD and PCIe activity so you can look at cool lights.

 WIP for now :3